Saint Louis Billikens: Ice hockey

 SLU fields an American Collegiate Hockey Association (ACHA) Division II Men's Ice Hockey team in the Mid-American Collegiate Hockey Association (MACHA).
 The team plays home games at the Webster Groves Ice Arena Webster Groves, MO.
 Up until the 2006 season, SLU Hockey and Saint Louis University were working together to build an arena that would not only house the SLU Hockey team, but local youth organizations and campus uses.
 Ultimately, plans fell through and the team continues to call Webster Groves Ice Rink their home rink.

 In 2011, the Billikens captured their first MACHA Gold Championship and advanced to the Central Region Qualifier before falling two games short of a National Championship birth.

 In 2013, SLU Hockey hosted the ACHA Men's Division II National Championships at the Hardee's Iceplex in Chesterfield, MO.
 16 teams from around the United States competed for the right to claim the National Championship.
 SLU Hockey went 1-2 in pool play and failed to advance and Michigan State University would claim the National Championship.
 The tournament also featured a St. Louis Blues Alumni vs. ACHA Division II All-Stars game to raise money for local charities around the St. Louis area.

 In 2013, rumors of a new hockey rink being built on or near SLU campus began to surface that would finally bring the SLU Hockey team and youth hockey back to the city of St. Louis.
 This new facility would act both as the St. Louis Blues (NHL) Official Practice Facility and home for SLU Hockey.
 Meeting between former SLU President Lawrence Biondi and Blues executive Bruce Affleck were rumored to have taken place and locations scouted for a possible rink.

-Saint Louis University once fielded an NCAA Division I hockey program that played in the CCHA from the 1970–1971 season until the program ended in 1979.
+St. Louis University once fielded an NCAA Division I hockey program that played in the CCHA from the 1970–1971 season until the program ended in 1979.
 The team was a strong team in the CCHA and over the nine seasons of play SLU made the championship six times.

 The current club hockey team began play during the 1996–1997 season as a member of ACHA Division I.

 Lacrosse

-Saint Louis University (SLU) Men's Lacrosse team competes in the Men's Collegiate Lacrosse Association (MCLA) Division II and the Great Rivers Lacrosse Conference (GRLC).
+St. Louis University (SLU) Men's Lacrosse team competes in the Men's Collegiate Lacrosse Association (MCLA) Division II and the Great Rivers Lacrosse Conference (GRLC).
 The program was founded in 1992.
 SLU has previously placed players on the All-American, 1st Team, 2nd Team, 3rd Team All-Conference, Honorable Mention Lists and the MCLA Scholar Athletes.
 The team is compiled mostly from students, who have played in elite Jesuit & Catholic high school programs across the country.
 Each individual brings their own unique skills, talents, and tricks.
 SLU Lax is known to play games commonly on the SLU Medical Center Stadium.
 Every year SLU competes against big Missouri schools such as Lindenwood University, Washington University in St. Louis, and Missouri State University just to name a few.